The Lemniscate of Bernoulli, Without Formulas: Abstract

-Note also that since the motion of the point $X$ is continuos and $X$ attains most distant points of the lemniscate, that trajectory of the point $X$ is the whole lemniscate of Bernoulli.
+Since the motion of the point $X$ is continuous and $X$ attains the farthest points of the lemniscate, the trajectory of $X$ is the whole lemniscate of Bernoulli. \end{proof}

-\u Suppose points $A$ and $B$ lie on the same side of the line $F_1F_2$.
-Find the locus of the point $X$ in this case.

-Suppose $O$ is a midpoint of the segment $F_1F_2$ (double point of the lemniscate).
-Denote by $M$ and $N$ the midpoints of the segments $F_1A$ and $F_1B$ respectively (fig. \ref{prove of maclaurin}).
-Shift the point $O$ to the vector $\overrightarrow{NF_1}$.
-Denote obtained point by $O'$.
-Note that triangles $\triangle F_1MO'$ and $\triangle NXO$ are equal, moreover the following equation holds:
+Let $O$ be the midpoint of the segment $F_1F_2$ (double point of the lemniscate).
+Denote by $M$ and $N$ the midpoints of the segments $F_1A$ and $F_1B$ respectively (Fig.~\ref{fig:prove of maclaurin}).
+Translate the point $O$ by the vector $\overrightarrow{NF_1}$.
+Denote the new point by $O'$.
+Observe that triangles $\triangle F_1MO'$ and $\triangle NXO$ are congruent.
+Moreover, the following equation holds:

-In other words the points $M$ and $O'$ lie on the circle with center at $F_1$ and radius $\frac{1}{\sqrt2}|F_1O|$.
+In other words, the points $M$ and $O'$ lie on the circle with center at $F_1$ and radius $\frac{1}{\sqrt2}|F_1O|$.

-Using this we can obtain another elegant method to construct the Bernoulli's lemniscate.
+Using this observation, we can obtain another elegant method to construct the lemniscate of Bernoulli.

 Let us construct the circle with center at one of the foci and radius $\frac{1}{\sqrt2}|F_1O|$.
-On each secant $OAB$ (where $A$ and $B$ are the points of intersection of the circle and the secant) chose points $X$ and $X'$, such that $|AB|=|OX|=|OX'|$ (fig. \ref{maclaurin}).
-Union of all points $X$ and $X'$ form a lemniscate of Bernoulli with foci $F_1$ and $F_2$.
+On each secant $OAB$ (where $A$ and $B$ are the points of intersection of the circle and the secant) chose points $X$ and $X'$ such that $|AB|=|OX|=|OX'|$ (Fig.~\ref{fig:maclaurin}).
+The union of all points $X$ and $X'$ form the lemniscate of Bernoulli with foci $F_1$ and~$F_2$.

-Another interesting way to construct lemniscate with linkages you can see on the figure \ref{another way}.
-Lengths of the segments $F_1A$ and $F_1O$ are equal to each other.
-The point $A$ is the vertex of sticks $AX$ and $AY$, and length of each of these sticks equals to $\sqrt{2}|F_1O|$.
-Denote the midpoints of these sticks by $B$ and $C$, and join them with $O$ by the sticks with length $\frac{|AX|}{2}$.
-In the process of rotating of point $A$ around the circle each of the points $X$ and $Y$ generates a half of Bernoulli's lemniscate with foci $F_1$ and $F_2$.
+Another interesting way to construct lemniscate with the linkages given in Figure~\ref{fig:another way}.
+The lengths of the segments $F_1A$ and $F_1O$ are equal.
+The point $A$ is the vertex of rods $AX$ and $AY$ of the length $\sqrt{2}|F_1O|$.
+Denote the midpoints of these rods by $B$ and $C$, and join them with $O$ by the another rod of the length $\frac{|AX|}{2}$.
+In the process of rotating of point $A$ around the circle each of the points $X$ and $Y$ generates a half of the lemniscate of Bernoulli with foci $F_1$ and $F_2$.